A TLS context that holds configuration (trusted CAs, verification mode) and can wrap raw sockets into encrypted SslSocket connections.

 The SslSocket takes ownership of the underlying file descriptor.

-For client connections, pass serverHostname to enable SNI
+For verified client connections, serverHostname is required to

 Parameters